- Chart

 Core Business Areas

-- YouTube ads: Revenue generated from advertising on the popular video-sharing platform YouTube.
+- YouTube ads: Revenue generated from advertising on the YouTube platform, including video ads and non-video ads.

-- Google other: Includes hardware sales (Pixel phones, Nest devices), Google Play content sales, and other non-advertising revenue streams.
+- Google other: Includes revenue from hardware sales (Pixel phones, Nest devices), Google Play app sales, and YouTube Premium subscriptions.

-- Waymo: An autonomous driving technology company developing self-driving car technology.
+- Waymo: An autonomous driving technology development company.

-- Verily: A life sciences research and engineering organization focused on healthcare and biotechnology.
+- Verily: A life sciences research organization focused on health and biology.

 Leadership and Structure